 First Offense DUI Q & A

 Most DUI cases in Connecticut alleging a violation of C.G.S.§ 14-227a involve first-time offenders.
-Many first time DUI offenders are eligible for the alcohol education program, which would lead to a dismissal of the charges.
-However, many first-time offenders may have previously completed the alcohol education program in the last ten years or otherwise be ineligible to participate in the program.
-These offenders are still considered first-time offenders even if they had a previous DUI case dismissed through the AE program.
+Many first time DUI offenders are eligible for the IDIP program, which would lead to a dismissal of the charges.
+However, many first-time offenders may have previously completed the IDIP program or the previous alcohol education program in the last ten years or otherwise be ineligible to participate in the program.
+(Offenders who hold a CDL or are driving a commercial vehicle while intoxicated and not eligible for the IDIP program).
+These offenders are still considered first-time offenders even if they had a previous DUI case dismissed through the IDIP program.
 In this article, we will explain everything you should know if you are facing your first DUI in Connecticut.

 Anyone who has no prior conviction for DUI in Connecticut, or for a similar offense in any other state, is considered a first time DUI offender within the definition of C.G.S.§ 14-227a.

-The Pre-Trial Alcohol Education Program (also known as the "AEP" or "AE Program") is a court diversionary program that provides first time DUI offenders who have been arrested for a DUI offense an opportunity to complete alcohol education classes and have their charges dismissed.
-The statutory citation for the program is C.G.S.§ 54-56g.
+The Pre-Trial impaired driver education program (also known as IDIP or IDIP program) is a court diversionary program that provides first time DUI offenders who have been arrested for a DUI offense an opportunity to complete alcohol education classes and have their charges dismissed.

-To be eligible for the AE program, you must not have previously used the alcohol education program in the previous 10 years.
+To be eligible for the IDIP program, you must not have previously used the impaired driver intervention program in the previous 10 years.

-Most people who are allowed to participate in the AE program are ordered to engage in a 10 or 15 session class program as well as refrain from getting arrested again for any DUI related offense for a period of one year.
+Most people who are allowed to participate in the IDIP program are ordered to engage in a 14 session class program as well as refrain from getting arrested again for any DUI related offense for a period of one year.
 Also, most judges will require you to take at least one Mothers Against Drunk Driving (MADD) Victim Impact Panel (VIP).
 If you successfully complete the educational requirements of the program and any special conditions imposed by the court, your DUI case will be dismissed.
 Pursuant to Connecticut's erasure statute, you are then deemed to have never been arrested.

-The AE Program has a $200 application fee, which covers the cost of the required evaluation to access which program you will be referred to.
-Depending on which program you get (10 sessions or 15 sessions), the program fee is either $350 or $500.
-Therefore, your total cost for the AE program ranges from $550 to $700, which includes the application and program fees.
+The IDIP Program has a $250 application fee, which covers the cost of the required evaluation to access which program you will be referred to.

 For those offenders with aggravating circumstances, the state may seek some period of incarceration as part of a plea negotiation.
 These aggravating factors include defendants who had a non priorable old DUI conviction beyond the 10-year lookback period, those who were involved in an accident, or had a really high BAC limit, those who were driving in a reckless manner or while drinking.
 In these situations, the state's attorney may request that you serve some jail time.
 In these more extreme CT first offense DUI cases, you need the services of an experienced Connecticut DUI attorney to put together an effective mitigation presentation on your behalf.